Hans Amtmann: German aeroplane designer

-American "paperclip"
+Operation Paperclip

 In October 1946, he left his teaching job, having been recruited under the American Operation Paperclip to work in the US.
 Vogt would also be recruited, but Pohlmann would stay behind and later help to resurrect the Hamburger Flugzeugbau.
 Amtmann was sent to Wright Field, where he resumed work on a prone pilot bed, working for the biomedical facility under H. T. E. "Ed" Hertzberg.

 Amtmann developed a patent control system for the pilot and the bed was test flown in a Boeing B-17 Flying Fortress bomber and later in a Lockheed F-80E Shooting Star jet fighter.
 During this work he also developed a protective shield for the pilot's helmet during emergency ejection which was widely adopted.
 Another invention was a flying fuel tank system in which the fuel tank glider was attached to the wing tips in parasite configuration.
 By a coincidence his erstwhile Chief, Richard Vogt, was also at Wright Field and came up with the same idea, beating Amtmann to the patent office.

 His family were eventually allowed to come over from Germany and join him early in 1948, but he did not become a legal immigrant until 1 January 1949.
 The filing of immigration paperwork had to be carried out at a border crossing, so the "Operation Paperclip" migrants were taken in batches, under military escort, across the Canadian border at Niagara Falls and then walked back over the bridge into the US, where they signed their immigration papers.
 He signed US citizenship papers in March.
 He escorted the rest of his family on the same exercise several months later and they received their papers in 1950.

 Amtmann left US Government employment in 1951, to work for Consolidated Vultee in San Diego, California, in his old role of preliminary design.
 He worked on the Atlas ICBM system.
 Following a company separation of aero and missile divisions, under the new company name of Convair he developed the P6Y flying boat for the US Navy, but they withdrew the requirement.
 He was also involved in the Convair series of supersonic delta-winged jets, proposing his own design for a four-engined seaplane similar to, but larger than, the Convair F2Y Sea Dart.

 Made redundant in 1961, he joined General Atomic and worked on the Orion space propulsion system, which proposed using a controlled sequence of nuclear explosions to propel the spacecraft.
 He also worked on atomic-powered gas turbines.

 He moved to a small company working on nuclear fusion power in 1980, until the company closed in 1984.